Exclusive: Delta trying to unload East Coast refinery - sources

 The discounts have vanished in recent years as more pipeline capacity came online, however, reverting to the poor economics that hurt East Coast refiners a few years earlier.

-Delta has argued that keeping the refinery open by buying it was crucial, saying jet fuel prices would have risen across the Northeast if the facility had closed, hurting the airline’s results.
+Delta has argued that keeping the refinery open by buying it was crucial.
+It said jet fuel prices would have risen across the Northeast if the facility had closed, hurting the airline’s results.

 More recently Delta has run the plant like a traditional refinery, choosing to make more of whatever refined product offered the highest margin.